magmo/apps/packages/wallet/src/redux/protocols/indirect-defunding/readme.md

    - Failure
 4. **Player A: A ForceMoved by B, A Responds**
    - ConfirmLedgerUpdate + CHALLENGE_DETECTED
-   - ConfirmLedgerUpdate + UPDATE_CONFIRMED
+   - WaitForDisputeResponder + Success
    - WaitForLedgerUpdate
 5. **Player B: A ForceMoved by B, A Responds**
    - WaitForLedgerUpdate + CHALLENGE_CHOSEN
-   - WaitForLedgerUpdate + CHALLENGE_RESPONSE_DETECTED
+   - WaitForDisputeChallenger + Open
    - ConfirmLedgerUpdate
 6. **Player A: A ForceMoved by B, Expires**
    - ConfirmLedgerUpdate + CHALLENGE_DETECTED
-   - ConfirmLedgerUpdate + CHALLENGE_EXPIRED
+   - WaitForDisputeResponder + Closed
    - AcknowledgeLedgerFinalized
 7. **Player B: A ForceMoved by B, Expires**
    - WaitForLedgerUpdate + CHALLENGE_CHOSEN
-   - WaitForLedgerUpdate + CHALLENGE_EXPIRED
+   - WaitForDisputeChallenger + Closed
    - ConfirmLedgerUpdate